kostaslafa/histogram-modifications/README.md

 The functions are operating on grayscale images but the input can be either an RGB or a grayscale image.
 I have included RGB to grayscale conversion if the input is an RGB image.

+Note:
-Note: The files icludes comments for easy reading but you can also find a brief report for each file below.
+1. The files includes comments for easy reading but you can also find a brief report for each file below.
+2. I have uploaded a jpg image 'Lenna.jpg'.
+I do not own the copyrights of this image and I only uploaded it for the purpose of presenting this project.

 ## myimhist
 This function creates the histogram of an image.
 Not by using the MATLAB command.